arun-data-analyst/Healthcare-Analytics-Project/README.md

 ![Project Banner](images/chronic_conditions_banner.png)

-# 📘 The Burden of Chronic Conditions in Canada
-**Evidence from the Canadian Community Health Survey (CCHS 2019–2020)**

----

 ## 🧠 Overview

 This project investigates the **prevalence and practical significance of chronic health conditions** across Canada using public microdata from the **Canadian Community Health Survey (CCHS)**.